 On January 27, 2011, the Compensation Committee approved the targets for fiscal 2011 which, similar to fiscal 2010, will be based on Adjusted EBITDA and operating margin percentage.
+For fiscal 2011, for a minimum threshold payout, the Company needs to achieve 90% of the financial targets (an increase from the 85% needed in fiscal 2010) in order for participants to receive an award of 50% of target cash value (down from 80% in fiscal 2010) and, for the participants to receive a maximum award of 150% of target cash value, the Company needed to achieve 125% of the financial targets (no change from fiscal 2010).
 If the targets are achieved, each award will vest, based on each executive's election, in three separate tranches, with the first tranche vesting on the first anniversary of the date of grant.
 Assuming we achieve 100% for each target for fiscal 2011, we estimate that the total potential payout will be approximately \$3.8 million, which will be expensed over the vesting period of approximately forty-eight months, once it is determined that the achievement of these targets is probable.
 However, we cannot predict if and when such targets will be met or what the allocation of this award will be between cash, stock options and/or restricted shares; provided that at least 50% must be in the form of equity.
 Further, the fair market closing price of our common stock will not be known until the time of grant and, accordingly, the number of stock options and restricted shares ultimately issued will also not be known until the time of grant.